-NOTEWORTHY: In May of 2015, the Trumpeter Swan Gallery in Easton, Maryland, chose Hamilton as one of its featured artists.
+NOTEWORTHY: Hamilton's painting, River in Spring, was juried into the Best of America 2016 Exhibit, sponsored by the National Oil and Acrylic Painters Society.
+It and approximately 100 works of other artists in the national exhibition were showcased at the Addison Art Gallery on Cape Cod, MA, in September of 2016.
+In May of 2015, the Trumpeter Swan Gallery in Easton, Maryland, chose Hamilton as one of its featured artists.
 In the spring of 2014, Hamilton was juried into The Xanadu Gallery of Scottsdale, Arizona.
 Hamilton has won multiple awards in the professional competition at the Maryland State Fair several years in a row.
 He has also received the Rehoboth Art League's Col. W.S.
 Corkran Award for a painting judged most representative of the Eastern Shore of Delaware and Maryland.

 ABOUT THE ARTIST